microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

 ## Turning off auto build has no effect for Node.js projects when you run Microclimate locally
 If you turn off ```auto build``` for a Node.js project when you run Microclimate locally, it has no effect.
 Any changes you make to your code automatically start a build, or do a restart, even though ```auto build``` is disabled.

+## Project build fails with Docker build failed message
+The project build can fail if the Docker image build fails.
+The docker build logs are not currently exposed in the UI.

+**Workaround**
+To see if the Docker image build failed, look at the docker build output by checking the microclimate-file-watcher container logs.
+* Local: ```docker logs <container id of microclimate-file-watcher>```
+* ICP: ```kubectl logs <microclimate-pod> --container=microclimate-file-watcher```

 # IBM Cloud Private

 ## Projects fail to update